USS Thetis Bay: World War II

-Upon being commissioned, Thetis Bay undergone a shakedown cruise down the West Coast to San Diego, California.
+Upon being commissioned, Thetis Bay underwent a shakedown cruise down the West Coast to San Diego, California.
 Upon finishing, she was assigned to transport duty, and proceeded north towards San Pedro to take on a load of aircraft and passengers.
 She put out to sea on 5 June, stopped at Pearl Harbor on 11 June, and headed out, via Makin Island of the Gilberts Islands and Majuro of the Marshall Islands, to Kwajalein.
 There, she took on the 50th Engineer Combat Battalion of the United States Army, which she deposited back at Pearl Harbor on 5 July.

 On 7 July, Thetis Bay got underway for Alameda ferrying 41 aircraft that required repairs.
 She steamed into port on 13 July, and after unloading her cargo, headed for Terminal Island, Los Angeles for a three-week overhaul.
 Finishing in August, she resumed transport duties on 11 August, delivering spare parts, replacement aircraft, and military passengers from the West Coast to bases in Hawaii and the Marshalls.
 After completing her first transport tour on 13 September, she made five more round-trip missions, spanning September 1944 to mid-April 1945, ferrying supplies from the United States to a variety of destinations in the Pacific, ranging from Pearl Harbor to Finschhafen, New Guinea.
 During this period, Captain Benjamin Eugene Moore Jr. raised his flag over the ship on 21 January 1945.

 On 12 June, Thetis Bay steamed into Pearl Harbor carrying a load of aircraft, having departed from San Diego.
 There, she was assigned to become a replenishment carrier as a part of Task Group 50.8.4, the mobile replenishment group supporting the frontline Fast Carrier Task Force.
 Replenishment escort carriers such as Thetis Bay enabled the frontline carriers to replace battle losses, and to stay at sea for longer durations of time.
 She first headed to Apra Harbor in Guam of the Mariana Islands, arriving on 25 June.
 Then, she headed westwards, making her first rendezvous with the fast carriers on 12 July, when she transferred 40 of her replenishment aircraft.
 She returned to Guam on 22 July to take on more aircraft, before she departed on 24 July, making another rendezvous on 31 July.
 She then replenished at Guam, before heading out once again, resupplying the frontline carriers from 14 August to 8 September.
 As she began her replenishment mission, news broke of the Japanese surrender, and her replenishment aircraft were used to support the initial landings in the Occupation of Japan.